-For information regarding the Web Business View portlet, see "About the Web Business View portlet" on page 96.
+For information regarding the Web Business View portlet, see About the Web Business View portlet.

 About the Web Server Activity by Instance portlet

 The Web Server Activity by Instance portlet displays the Web server activity by instance in the selected Tier.
 This view easily identifies the instances consuming the most resources.